starkware-industries/code-quality/blocks_typ/damp_tests.typ

 #block_header(4, [Don't make your tests too DRY])
 \ by guy.f@

-// Fill text in the 'what' section
 #what
-\  The DRY principle (“Don’t Repeat Yourself”), is a best practice that encourages code reuse rather than duplication, e.g., by extracting helper methods or by using loops.
+\  The DRY principle (“Don’t Repeat Yourself”) encourages code reuse rather than duplication.
 But is it also the best thing for tests?

-\ Is it clear what this test does just from reading its code?
+Is it clear what this test does just from reading its code?

 #bad_code[```rust
 #[test]
-fn verify_positive_balance_on_transfer() {
+fn verify_balance_on_transfer() {
   let mut account = create_default_account();  // Test helper method.
   make_transfers(&mut account);                // Test helper method.
-  assert!(account.has_positive_balance());
+  assert_eq!(1500, account.balance());
 }

 ```]